Protest Archive- Colectivo Campo del Cielo (2012) | Installation

 "Doch dann schalteten sich indianische Separatisten ein, aufgewiegelt von einem Ethno-Astronomen, der predigte, die während der 100 Tage der documenta fehlende Magnetstrahlung des EI Chaco sei ein wesentlicher Eingriff in das Gleichgewicht der Natur."

-The comment sounded like a scene from an American Western.
-Not only was this phrase clearly insulting towards the Moqoit indigenous people and the scientists involved, it also attempted to banalise the entire protest movement.
+This remark resembled a scene from an American Western.
+It was not only clearly derogatory towards the Moqoit indigenous people and the scientists involved, but it also sought to trivialize the entire protest movement.

-When you take an object like El Chaco and decide to place it in another context, you cannot avoid it from becoming a political action with political consequences.
-These cannot be ignored for the sake of simplicity, because you had 'other intentions'.
-The assumption that an artist can exhibit an object 'clean' from any of its historical, political, and cultural contexts, or indeed pick whichever ones are convenient to their artistic narrative, is nothing more than a neo-colonialist practice.
+When an object such as El Chaco is placed in a different context, it transforms into a political act with significant political ramifications.
+These ramifications cannot be overlooked for the sake of convenience, even if one had other intentions.
+The belief that an artist can present an object devoid of its historical, political, and cultural contexts, or selectively choose which contexts to include in their artistic narrative, is an inherently colonial practice.

-Colectivo Campo del Cielo decided to attend Documenta's press conference on the 6th June, and asked Carolyn Christov-Bakargiev, whether Documenta had engaged in any self-criticism in regards to the development of the Chaco project.
-She replied in a patronising tone that only mirrored the arrogance of Schwerfel's article, "Thank you for reading that question from your iPhone.
-I addressed this very carefully at the beginning so I urge you to get a copy of the lecture".
+On June 6th, Colectivo Campo del Cielo attended Documenta's press conference and posed a question to Carolyn Christov-Bakargiev regarding whether Documenta had engaged in any self-reflection concerning the development of the Chaco project.
+Her response, delivered in a condescending manner, echoed the arrogance found in Schwerfel's article: "Thank you for reading that question from your iPhone.
+I addressed this very carefully at the beginning, so I urge you to get a copy of the lecture."

-The response from the artists was likewise bleak.
-The resulting exhibition did not attempt to use the opportunity of the failed transportation as a possibility to examine the power structures they were enacting: A cube was installed in the place of the meteorite.
-And the official Documenta 13 catalogue entry for Faivovich and Goldberg (printed 5.
-April 2012) had not been updated and in the place of the cube, described a meteorite positioned on the field in front of the Fridericianum, as if they had still hoped that the meteorite would indeed find its way to Kassel for the opening in spite of the transportation having been abandoned in January 2012.
+The artists' response was similarly disheartening.
+The exhibition failed to seize the opportunity presented by the unsuccessful transportation to scrutinize the power dynamics at play: a cube was placed where the meteorite should have been.
+Furthermore, the official Documenta 13 catalogue entry for Faivovich and Goldberg, printed on April 5, 2012, had not been revised; it continued to describe a meteorite located in front of the Fridericianum, as if there was still hope that the meteorite would arrive in Kassel for the opening, despite the transportation having been abandoned in January 2012.

-More info in regards to the Chaco scandal in English, Spanish and German:
+More information on the Chaco scandal in English, Spanish and German:

 http://www.quetzal-leipzig.de/lateinamerika/argentinien/kunst-documenta-argentinien-kolonialismus-metorit-19093.html